 Fresh water is becoming increasingly scarce.
 That’s why we need to start cutting water consumption today – and it’s going to take more than just asking guests to reuse towels.
 But the environmental and financial upsides are worth the investment.

 Certification shows the world your commitment to sustainability.
 While the badges lend credit to your efforts and help attract more eco-conscious guests, the process itself is even more valuable – helping you prioritize and fill gaps in your sustainability plans.

 Setting the environmental baseline

-On the journey towards sustainability, your baseline is like your compass.
+On the journey to sustainability, your baseline is your compass.
 It’s only once you measure your performance—for example, by carbon emissions or water consumption—that you can set goals and plan how to reach them.